 If you want to attract candidates via social media, you have to be acutely aware that the majority of all social media usage takes place on mobile devices.
 The implications of this threaten the very success of your hiring campaigns (and if you didn't know that already, be sure to pay particular attention to what follows...)

 Next up - and equally as important - is the question of whether the application process you'll be asking candidates to complete is mobile-friendly?
 If it's not then you'll get a lot of quality candidates viewing your advert on a mobile device, who are then frustrated when they find it almost impossible to apply from their mobiles (and many of the best candidates will just abandon the process rather than battle through).
-If you don't have a mobile-friendly apply option then you need to either i) invest in getting one (we can help with that too) or ii) restrict your social media advertising campaigns to only being shown to people using desktop computers rather than mobile devices (with the caveat again that you're leaving a large chunk of your target audience unexposed to your employer brand and hiring message).
+If you don't have a mobile-friendly apply option then you need to either i) invest in getting one or ii) restrict your social media advertising campaigns to only being shown to people using desktop computers rather than mobile devices (with the caveat again that you're leaving a large chunk of your target audience unexposed to your employer brand and hiring message).

 This second point cannot be stressed enough.
 Data now shows that candidates are several times less likely to apply from a mobile device than from a desktop computer, unless you've ensured that your process allows them to do so with just a click or two whilst browsing on their smartphones.
 I sometimes hear recruiters say things like "well we only want candidates who are really committed to working for us - and those people will find a way to apply later when they're back at a PC."
 Fortunately I'm hearing this less and less nowadays - I say fortunately because this is dillusional thinking.
 Unless you're hiring for Apple or Tesla, great candidates will simply move onto other opportunities rather than fret about how they've missed out on applying to yours.
 So to attract candidates on social media you've got to have in the back of your mind that you're attracting candidates on their mobiles.